sphinx-doc/sphinx/doc/tutorial/index.rst

 You are likely depending on some open source libraries for your own project, and there is a chance those dependencies have their documentation written in Sphinx and available online.
-One of the most powerful features of Sphinx is the ability to generate cross-references to other projects available online, using the
+One of the powerful features of Sphinx is the ability to generate cross-references to other projects available online, using the
 :doc:`intersphinx </usage/extensions/intersphinx>` extension.